Academic Motivation Scales for School Students Test

 18/20

-Self-Esteem Motivation (SM)
+Self-Esteem Motivation (SEM)

 Measures the extent to which a student is motivated to study in order to bolster self-esteem and personal significance through academic achievement.